-Students will be assigned an IPPE community rotation during the fall or spring semester of the P1 year.
+Students will be assigned an IPPE community rotation during the spring semester of the P1 year.
 Site placements will be made based on rotation and student housing availability.
 Rotations will be assigned within a one-hour driving distance of a student's hometown or Morgantown, as available.
-Electronic management system will be utilized to provide students their rotation information.
+An electronic management system will be utilized to provide students with their rotation information.

 Students will be assigned their health system rotation during the spring semester of the P2 year.
 Rotation scheduling is based on student preference, using the student rank list, while following WVU SOP rules for scheduling.
-Electronic management system is utilized for the hospital scheduling process.
+An electronic management system is utilized for the hospital scheduling process.

-Once released, the IPPE schedules are final with the exception of loss of preceptor or significant extenuating circumstance approved by the Office of Experiential Learning.
+Once released, the IPPE schedules are final except loss of preceptor or significant extenuating circumstance approved by the Office of Experiential Learning.
 Decisions regarding rotation schedule changes from the Office of Experiential Learning are final.